karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 ## **Routers Speak Packets, but Transponders Speak Light**

 In real-world deployments, high-end routers and switches from vendors like Cisco and Arista operate purely in the packet domain.
-Typically, the **Cisco ASR 9000 Series** or **Cisco NCS 5500 Series** in a service provider core, and the **Arista 7500R Series** or **Arista 7800R Series** in a data center spine/core, fall under this segment.
+Typically, the **Cisco ASR 9000 Series** or **Cisco NCS 5500 Series** in a service provider core and the **Arista 7500R Series** or **Arista 7800R Series** in a data center spine/core, fall under this segment.
 These platforms process and forward Ethernet/IP/MPLS packets at very high throughput (**100G/400G and beyond**); however, they fundamentally operate in the electrical domain (or via client-side optics like Short Range /LR pluggables).
 They are not designed to drive long-haul optical signals across hundreds or thousands of kilometers.

 So, the obvious question is: where does the transition from the packet domain to the long-haul optical domain actually happen?